Obarun/66/doc/66-deeper.md

 ### %%service_admconf%%

-This directory is specified at compile time by using the `--with-sysadmin-service-conf=` option to `./configure`.
+This directory is specified at compile time by using the `-D sysadmin-service-conf-dir=` option to `meson setup`.

 This directory stores the configuration file of a service, which is the outcome of the [[Environment]](66-frontend.html#section-environment) section parsed from the [frontend](66-frontend.html) file.